ishubhamsingh/android_manifest/README.md

 Credits
 ---------------

-     AOSP-OMS for main base..

-     Team Oct-OS for the vendor base..
+     Team Oct-OS for the Base..

-     AOSIP

-     Pure Nexus Project
+     Dirty Unicorns

      CyanogenMod for Hals..